apache/metron/metron-platform/metron-common/README.md

   * Input:
     * input - Object of string or numeric type
   * Returns: Integer version of the first argument

+### `TO_LONG`
+  * Description: Transforms the first argument to a long integer
+  * Input:
+    * input - Object of string or numeric type
+  * Returns: Long version of the first argument

 ### `TO_LOWER`
   * Description: Transforms the first argument to a lowercase string